Black Hole Radiation with Modified Dispersion Relation in Tunneling Paradigm: Static Frame

-In this paper, we used the Hamilton-Jacobi method to calculate tunneling rates of radiations across the horizon and the effective Hawking temperatures in the dispersive models with the static preferred frame.\ After the spectrum of radiations near the horizon was obtained, the thermal entropy of radiations near the horizon and the luminosity of the black hole were computed.
+In this paper, we first used the Hamilton-Jacobi method to calculate tunneling rates of radiations across the horizon and the effective Hawking temperatures.\ After the spectrum of radiations near the horizon was obtained, the thermal entropy of radiations near the horizon and the luminosity of the black hole were computed.
 Our main results are as follows:

-\begin{itemize} \item In section \ref{Sec:DHJE} and the appendix, we used heuristic arguments and effective field theories, respectively to derive the deformed Hamilton-Jacobi equations in the dispersive models with the static preferred frame.
+\begin{itemize} \item In section \ref{Sec:DHJE} and the appendix, we used heuristic arguments and effective field theories, respectively to derive the deformed Hamilton-Jacobi equations incorporate the MDR with the static preferred frame.
 Note that these methods can easily be generalized to any preferred frame.

-\item In section \ref{Sec:DHJE}, the deformed Hamilton-Jacobi equations was solved for $\partial_{r}I$ and the imaginary part of $I$ was obtained by computing the residue of $\partial_{r}I$ at $r=r_{h}$.
-The assumption for our calculation was also given, which required that the singularity structure of $\partial_{r}I$ except the order of the pole at $r=r_{h}$ do not change after the MDR was introduced.
+\item In section \ref{Sec:DHJE}, the deformed Hamilton-Jacobi equations was solved for $\partial_{r}I$, and the imaginary part of $I$ was obtained by computing the residue of $\partial_{r}I$ at $r=r_{h}$.
+The assumption for our calculation was also discussed, which required that the singularity structure of $\partial_{r}I$ except the order of the pole at $r=r_{h}$ do not change after the MDR was introduced.
 The corrections to the Hawking temperature were calculated for massive and charged particles to $\mathcal{O}\left( m_{p} ^{-2}\right) $ and neutral and massless particles to all orders, respectively.
 It was found that corrections were suppressed by $m_{p}$.

 \item In section \ref{Sec:TOR}, the average number and entropy for a mode were calculated for bosons and fermions.
-They could be obtained from those in the non-dispersive case by replacing the standard Hawking temperature with the modified one.
+They could be obtained from those in the usual case by replacing the standard Hawking temperature with the modified one.